mcweiner/project-penny/README.md

 To run the program:

 `uv run run_all_files.py`
+You will first be asked if you want to recreate our results.
 This will generate a specified number of decks, score them, and then create a heat map of the results.
 The scoring process may take a few hours.
 You will be asked how many decks you want to create and score.

-To augment data:
-`uv run win_draw_heatmap_generator.py`
-You will then be asked if you want to augment data.
-If yes, then you will be asked how many decks to augment.
-If no, the heat maps will just be generated with the decks already created.
+To augment data, tell the input "n" and then you will be asked if you would like to augment the data.
+You can then specify the number of decks you want to add.